computations/SunStar/doc/writeup.md

 ###Purpose

-In order to work with gene trees, I need to be able to parse Newick Notation.
+In order to work with gene trees, I need to be able to parse Newick Notation, as specified in section \ref{newicknotation}.
+In this implementation, we expose a function `nj` which given a string returns a parsed tree.
+This is done via a recursive descent parser.

-So, the specification of the parser is as follows.
+###Implementation

-###Grammar
+####Grammar

 The grammar used has two 3 productions and 2 terminal lexemes.
 The terminal lexemes are labels and weights.
 The regular expression for labels and weight are